This used wooden playhouse was one of the first things I bought when I became a stay at home mom a year ago.

 It was supposed to be my super cute Pinterest project to work on “when I had time”.

 Well, fast forward to today where I have a 1 and a 3 year old and literally almost NO time to get anything remotely “projecty” done.

 And it’s not like I never EVER have time to myself, because I do, but I use it for things like napping, or calling my mom on an actual phone.
-And, writing this blog (which is a small miracle in itself).
-What doesn’t make that precious me-time list is sweating outside in the Paso sun to battle flies and my dog to paint a miniature house.
+And, writing this blog (which is a small miracle in itself, really).

 Wish me luck 😅💪🏻.